Mount of Beatitudes - Jesus Most Famous Teaching

 Those Who Mourn” is “hoi penthoutes” which in this context means to lament and have sorrow for one’s sins as well as the sins of others.

 Gentle” is “prautes”, which according to Aristotle, is the position between getting angry without reason, and not getting angry at all.
 In this context, prautes means “having anger at sin”.
-One who is physically and spiritually bankrupt, and who has suffered the consequences of sin, and who mourns the effect of sin on his life and the lives of those around him, becomes angry at sin.
+One who is physically and spiritually bankrupt, and who has suffered the consequences of sin, and who mourns the effect of sin on his life and the lives of those around him, becomes angry at sin, and decides that it is time for a change.

 Merciful is eleēmōn, which translates kindness and goodwill toward those afflicted by sin, and indicates a desire to help.
 This is the attitude of one who has personally felt the affects of sin, is sorry for it, has become angered by it, and is now living his life in an active personal campaign against it.
 “Eleos” (mercy) allows Christians to have compassion on the sinful, unsaved people around them, with a willingness to help them.
 It is the heart of a missionary.